Hugely popular Jakarta governor named as Indonesia presidential candidate

 "This is excellent news ...
 I'm very hopeful about business sentiment going forward because this also means PDI-P will be very big in parliament and that's going to be a stabilising factor," said Jakob Friis Sorensen, head of EuroCham in Jakarta.

-The main Jakarta stock index .JKSE rose more than 3 percent after the announcement.
+The main Jakarta stock index rose more than 3 percent after the announcement.

 BOOST TO CONFIDENCE